 Brin speaks plausibly and entertainingly about trends in technology and society to audiences willing to confront the challenges that our rambunctious civilization will face in the decades ahead.
 He also talks about the field of science fiction, especially in relation to his own novels and stories.
 To date he has presented at more than 200 meetings, conferences, corporate retreats and other gatherings.Learn More

 Brin advises corporations and governmental and private defense- and security-related agencies about information-age issues, scientific trends, future social and political trends, and education.
-Urban Developer Magazine named him one of four World's Best Futurists, and he was cited as one of the top 10 writers the AI elite follow.
+Urban Developer Magazine named him one of four World's Best Futurists, and he was appraised as "#1 influencer" in Onalytica's Top 100 report of Artificial Intelligence influencers, brands & publications.
 Past consultations include Google, Microsoft, Procter & Gamble, and many others.
 Learn More

 All the Ways in the World to Reach David Brin